sveltejs/language-tools/packages/svelte-vscode/README.md

 ##### `svelte.plugin.svelte.format.enable`

-Enable formatting for Svelte (includes css & js) using [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte).
+Enable formatting for Svelte (includes css & js) using [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte). _Default_: `true`

 You can set some formatting options through this extension.
-They will be ignored if there's a `.prettierrc` configuration file. _Default_: `true`
+They will be ignored if there's any kind of configuration file, for example a `.prettierrc` file.
+Read more about Prettier's configuration file [here](https://prettier.io/docs/en/configuration.html).

 ##### `svelte.plugin.svelte.format.config.svelteSortOrder`

 Format: join the keys `options`, `scripts`, `markup`, `styles` with a `-` in the order you want. _Default_: `options-scripts-markup-styles`

+This option is ignored if there's any kind of configuration file, for example a `.prettierrc` file.

 ##### `svelte.plugin.svelte.format.config.svelteStrictMode`

 More strict HTML syntax. _Default_: `false`

+This option is ignored if there's any kind of configuration file, for example a `.prettierrc` file.

 ##### `svelte.plugin.svelte.format.config.svelteAllowShorthand`

 Option to enable/disable component attribute shorthand if attribute name and expression are the same. _Default_: `true`

+This option is ignored if there's any kind of configuration file, for example a `.prettierrc` file.

 ##### `svelte.plugin.svelte.format.config.svelteBracketNewLine`

 Put the `>` of a multiline element on a new line. _Default_: `true`

+This option is ignored if there's any kind of configuration file, for example a `.prettierrc` file.

 ##### `svelte.plugin.svelte.format.config.svelteIndentScriptAndStyle`

 Whether or not to indent code inside `<script>` and `<style>` tags. _Default_: `true`

+This option is ignored if there's any kind of configuration file, for example a `.prettierrc` file.

 ##### `svelte.plugin.svelte.format.config.printWidth`

 Maximum line width after which code is tried to be broken up.
 This is a Prettier core option.
-If you have the Prettier extension installed, this option is ignored and the corresponding option of that extension is used instead. _Default_: `80`
+If you have the Prettier extension installed, this option is ignored and the corresponding option of that extension is used instead.
+This option is also ignored if there's any kind of configuration file, for example a `.prettierrc` file. _Default_: `80`

 ##### `svelte.plugin.svelte.format.config.singleQuote`

 Use single quotes instead of double quotes, where possible.
 This is a Prettier core option.
-If you have the Prettier extension installed, this option is ignored and the corresponding option of that extension is used instead. _Default_: `false`
+If you have the Prettier extension installed, this option is ignored and the corresponding option of that extension is used instead.
+This option is also ignored if there's any kind of configuration file, for example a `.prettierrc` file. _Default_: `false`

 ##### `svelte.plugin.svelte.hover.enable`